tushitaghai29/Authentication-System/README.md

 # Authentication-System

-Hey
+Hey!
 This is a basic Django project to make an Authentication system with the following features:

-1. I've linked the proejct to my SQL database after creating a db consisting of a table named Person which will be used to store user information.
+1. I've linked the project to my SQL database after creating a db consisting of a table named Person which will be used to store user information.
 The fields in Person table can be checked through models.py.

 2. I've created 4 APIs with the following function: